 The Instant Pot is a type of pressure cooker that comes with a built-in rice button setting, however, I like to use the manual setting to control the amount of cook time.
 The Instant Pot rice setting automatically cooks the rice for about 10-12 minutes and then you let the pressure release.
 However, for this recipe I only cook the rice for about 4 minutes, so using the rice setting for jasmine rice would really overcook it.

 Does jasmine rice take longer to cook?

-In the Instant Pot (and in my experience), jasmine rice actually cooks much faster than short grain rice.
-Where short grain rice takes about 10 minutes active cooking time (plus about 15 minutes natural release), jasmine rice only takes 4 minutes of active cooking time (with 15 minutes natural release).
+In the Instant Pot (and in my experience), jasmine rice actually cooks much faster than short-grain rice.
+Where short-grain rice takes about 10 minutes of active cooking time (plus about 15 minutes of natural release), jasmine rice only takes 4 minutes of active cooking time (with 15 minutes of natural release).

 Does jasmine rice cook the same as other rice?